Requisition ID: 36558

 Our enviable combination of urban amenities and rural natural beauty offers an excellent quality of life for the people that live here.
 Nova Scotia offers the medical professional opportunities found in larger cities while maintaining a work-life balance in livable, walkable, and affordable communities.

-To learn more about living and working in Yarmouth please see Edge of Everywhere video and Yarmouth and Acadian Shores.
+To learn more about living and working in Yarmouth, please watch Edge of Everywhere video, and visit Town of Yarmouth and Yarmouth and Acadian Shores.

 Physicians in Nova Scotia provide fulfilling patient care which embraces family life, professional development and community involvement.
 That's what makes practicing medicine in Nova Scotia unique.
 Physicians are increasingly attracted to practices that offer team-based care to their patients and allow them to consult with their peers.
 The size and scale of Nova Scotia allows for better connections across the health care system.
 Your practice of medicine and your life is richer here.
 Nova Scotia is more than medicine.